Clients & Policies

 - Private upstream resolution is still blocked

-- Enables normal request logging, metrics, and caching (when configured)
+- Enables normal request logging, metrics, and caching when configured

-- Request metrics are labeled
+- Request metrics use

 effective_mode="bump"on the inspected inner request